groundlight/python-sdk/docs/blog/2024-05-15-active-learning.md

  width="500 px"
 />

-On the other hand, aggressive uncertainty sampling (confidence threshold 75%) escalates too few images for labeling, resulting in a model trained on less data that makes more mistakes.
-This shows how the confidence threshold controls the trade off between model accuracy and manual labeling cost.
-Indirectly, it also demonstrates the need for calibrating models so their reported confidences reflect observed frequencies and can be used for deciding at what confidence level to escalate.
-We calibrate machine learning models at Groundlight, though the details are beyond the scope of this post.
+On the other hand, aggressive uncertainty sampling (confidence threshold 75%) escalates too few images for labeling, resulting in a model trained on less data which makes more mistakes.
+This shows how the confidence threshold controls the trade off between model accuracy and labeling costs from manual labeling.
+Indirectly, it also demonstrates the need for calibrating models so their reported confidences reflect observed frequencies and can be used for making decisions about when to escalate.
+We calibrate machine learning models at Groundlight though the details are beyond the scope of this post.

 Strikingly, plotting the number of images escalated by each model shows that active learning dramatically reduces labeling costs.
-The model trained without uncertainty sampling escalates all 500 of the images for review manual review.
+The model trained without uncertainty sampling escalates all 500 images for review manual review.
 In contrast, the model trained with moderate uncertainty sampling escalates only 132 images in total.
 This is a nearly 75% reduction in manual labeling and cost with little change in model error.
 Aggressive uncertainty sampling escalates even fewer images, only 60, but the resulting model has noticeably higher error as observed in the plot above.
 <img
  src={require('./images/active-learning/labels-over-time.png').default}
  width="500 px"